thomasg8/Quarantine/README.md

-Outside of my ZoomGame project, here are some short-term projects that I have been working on.
+This repository stores my short-term projects that I have been playing around with during quarantine.

 # 1. Cribbage
 During quarantine, my mom and I play two-player Cribbage every day.
 That inspired me to create a class that can simulate cribbage games.
 The model chooses the best 4-card hand from the initial 6 cards by calculating the hand with the greatest expected points (based on the mean score of the combinations).
 The class scores a hand in approximately 1 millescond and chooses the 'best' hand in 0.16 seconds.
 The model does not take into account pegging, which player has the crib, or affinity for risk.